Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/SearchBundle/Resources/doc/SearchBundle.md

 $response = $search->search("testindex", "testtype", $json, true);
 ```

+The response contains the array returned from ElasticSearch upon searching.
+See the [ElasticSearch](http://www.elasticsearch.org/guide/reference/api/search/request-body/) docs for more information.

 #### Query

 One way to build your query is by using the Sherlock QueryBuilder :